frank-zago/ch341-i2c-spi-gpio/README.rst

 all (or enough) between writes.
 Data corruption on writes does occur.

 The driver doesn't support detection of I2C device present on the bus.
-Apparently when a device is not present at a given adress, the CH341 will return an extra byte of data, but the driver doesn't support that.
-This may be adressed in a future patch.
+Apparently when a device is not present at a given address, the CH341 will return an extra byte of data, but the driver doesn't support that.
+This may be addressed in a future patch.

 The GPIOs